 Our school website- Ben Franklin's Website.
 Here you will find information including school supplies, informational links, and upcoming events.

 Facebook - Like and follow us at Benjamin Franklin Middle School (@BFMS.Valpo) where you will be given information and insights into the wonderful happenings at our school.

 - Twitter- Follow us at BFMS Middle School (@Valpo_BFMS) where you will also be given information and insights into the happenings at our school.

 Lockers & Schedules

 6th Grade & New Student Orientation

-If your child rides a bus, pickup information can be found on Skyward Family Access by clicking on the “Student Information” tab.
-From there click on "View Bus Schedule" and then "View Pickup Bus Stops" and "View Drop Off Bus Stops".
-This will give the time and location of both.
+If your child rides a bus, pickup information can be found on Skyward Family Access by clicking on the “Busing" tab.
+This will give the time and location of both pick up and drop off times.
 Bus riders will be picked up Friday morning and dropped off after our 10:15 a.m. dismissal.